microlinkhq/browserless/README.md

 **Q: Why use `browserless` over `puppeteer`?**

-**browserless** not replace puppeteer, it complements.
+**browserless** does not replace puppeteer, it complements it.
 It's just a syntactic sugar layer over official Headless Chrome oriented for production scenarios.

 **Q: Why do you block ads scripts by default?**

-Headless navigation is expensive compared with just fetch the content from a website.
+Headless navigation is expensive compared to just fetching the content from a website.

-In order to speed up the process, we block ads scripts by default because they are so bloat.
+To speed up the process, we block ad scripts by default because most of them are resource-intensive.

 **Q: My output is different from the expected**